Regular Practice Review

 - That Practice Review should be implemented within current work places with minimal disruption to the doctor’s clinical practice.

 - That the framework should reduce the compliance burden on Physicians by meeting as many stakeholder (College, Regulator, Employer) requirements as is possible.

 In the 2019 MyCPD Framework, Regular Practice Review is an activity that sits within Category 2 - ‘Reviewing performance’ at 3 credits per hour.

 Practice review trials

 Practice Review trials have been, and are being, conducted in New Zealand.
 Please note that the forms and the process have not been officially approved by the College as they are still under development.
 The trials are testing a framework for practice review in two parts.
 You can access a summary of the most recent trials.
 The two parts of the practice review framework are:

 - A Professional Development Review (PDR) which is a formative review of the individual doctor's practice including clinical, professional skills, job satisfaction and job sizing.

-- An overarching Service Development Survey (previously known as a Service Review) of the unit or department in which the doctors who have completed the Professional Development Review are practising.
+- An overarching Service Development Survey (SDS) of the unit or department in which the doctors who have completed the Professional Development Review are practising.
 The Service Review outlines in broad terms the key elements of health delivery for a particular service.
-It does not propose to set standards, but it does provide links to other documents that may inform the Service Review process.
-The Service Review could be applied to a single service, a department or an entire hospital.
 It will provide insight into the health care delivery across a service area and the infrastructure that supports it and the Physicians involved.

 Process and Guidelines to support Regular Practice Reviews

-ii Medical Board of Australia.
+2 Medical Board of Australia.
 Expert Advisory Group on revalidation.
-Interim Report.
-August 2016.
-Pg25
+Final Report.
+November 2017.
+From Pg34.
+(Accessed December 2018)